Typos that Broke the RAG's Back: Genetic Attack on RAG Pipeline by Simulating Documents in the Wild via Low-level Perturbations: Experimental Setup

 \subsection{Evaluation Metric}

-Since we aim to measure how the generated adversarial documents with \textit{GARAG} attack the RAG system, we incorporate three types of metrics to show 1) the overall effectiveness of the adversarial attacks, 2) the adversarial impact of the adversarial samples for each retriever and reader component, and 3) the end-to-end QA performance.
+To measure the effectiveness of \textit{GARAG} and the actual impact of generated adversarial documents on RAG systems, we incorporate two types of metrics to show the effectiveness of the adversarial attacks and the end-to-end QA performance measuring the actual impact on the RAG system.

-\textbf{Attack Success Ratio (ASR).} Attack Success Ratio (ASR) measures the effectiveness of the adversarial document \(\bm{d'}\) in disrupting the RAG system compared to the original document \(\bm{d}\).
-Specifically, it is quantified by the proportion of adversarial documents located in the holistic error zone by the proportion of adversarial documents that achieve values below 1 in our objective functions. \(\textnormal{ASR}_R\) and \(\textnormal{ASR}_L\) denote the ratios of documents meeting such criteria for each objective function \(\mathcal{L}_{\textnormal{RSR}}\), \(\mathcal{L}_{\textnormal{GPR}}\), respectively, while \(\textnormal{ASR}_T\) denotes the documents that satisfy them simultaneously.
+\paragraph{Attack Success Ratio (ASR).} Attack Success Ratio (ASR) is the ratio of the generated documents from the adversarial attack, located in the holistic error zone (i.e., the values below 1 for \(\mathcal{L}_{\textnormal{RSR}}\) and \(\mathcal{L}_{\textnormal{GPR}}\)).
+Specifically, ASR is for measuring the effectiveness of the proposed method addressing dual-objective optimization problems.

-\textbf{Component Error (C.E.).} To assess the impact of \(\bm{d^*}\) located in the holistic error zone on each component of RAG, we utilize \textbf{Retrieval Error (R.E.)} and \textbf{Grounding Error (G.E.)}.
-Specifically, RE measures the average of \(\mathcal{L}_\textnormal{RSR}\) values, indicating the relative relevance score compared to the original document.
-Then, G.E. measures the proportion of predictions that exactly match the actual answers, measuring the grounding capability to noisy documents.
-Lower values of each metric mean that they are more vulnerable to adversarial documents.

-\textbf{End-to-End Performance (E2E).} To assess how \textit{GARAG} influences end-to-end performance, we report it with standard QA metrics: \textbf{Exact Match (EM)} and \textbf{Accuracy (Acc)}.
-In cases when the attack fails, we report the scores using the original document \(\bm{d}\) instead of the adversarial one \(\bm{d'}\).
+\paragraph{End-to-End Performance (E2E).} To evaluate the impact of the adversarial document on RAG systems, we report it with standard QA metrics: \textbf{Exact Match (EM)} and \textbf{Accuracy (Acc)}.
+EM evaluates if a prediction precisely matches the correct answer, while Acc checks if the answer span is included in the predicted response.
+If the attack fails (i.e., either value for \(\mathcal{L}_{\textnormal{RSR}}\) or \(\mathcal{L}_{\textnormal{GPR}}\) exceeds 1), we transmit the original document \(\bm{d}\) to LLM instead of the adversarial one \(\bm{d'}\) during prediction.